osmandapp/web/main/docs/user/navigation/map-during-navigation.md

 ## Route line appearance

-This menu allows you to adjust the appearance of the route line to a variety of changes.
-These can be changes in elevation while driving, the next significant uphill or downhill, ice, unpaved roads, autobahns, and others.
+The Customize route line setting allows you to adjust the appearance of the route line to account for different changes.
+These can be changes in elevation while driving, significant uphill or downhill ahead, ice on the road, unpaved roads, highways, and other possible obstacles.
 In the items on this menu, you can change all these parameters by color or choose the color and transparency of the line.
 In addition, you can change the line width and angle display on turns.

 :::note
  <ProFeature/> Some parameters you can use only with <a href="https://osmand.net/docs/user/purchases/android#free-and-paid-features">OsmAnd Pro subscribtion</a>.